Sports betting now live in Michigan

 Michigan has become the latest in an ever-growing list of states to launch legal and regulated sports betting operations.
 Sports betting officially became active in the Great Lakes State after Penn National Gaming’s Greektown Casino and the MGM Grand Detroit opened their land-based sportsbooks on March 11.
 Rep. Brandt Iden (R-Portage) made the very first bet at MGM.
 The congressman from the 61st district in Kalamazoo County spent four and a half years trying to get lawmakers to pass his bill, so will have enjoyed the moment.

 This past week, the Michigan Gaming Control Board gave the city’s commercial casinos approval to launch sports betting operations.
+It is widely expected online casinos in Michigan will go live towards the end of 2020/.

 Greektown completed the launch of its Kambi-powered sportsbook this week and marked Kambi’s entry into a tenth US state with legal sports betting, just days after securing entry into Illinois’ sports betting market.
 In Michigan, the first legal sports wager was placed at the Kambi sportsbook at Greektown.
 Kambi’s partner in Illinois, Rivers Casino Des Plaines, which is operated by Rush Street Gaming, was the first sportsbook to take legal wagers in Illinois.
 You can read more about that and legal sports betting in Illinois here.

 The MGM Grand features a BetMGM-branded sports betting lounge which is powered by Roar Digital, the joint venture between GVC Holdings and MGM.
-This sportsbook opened just after Greektown’s book and features several betting windows, video poker machines, wall-to-wall video screen and self-service betting kiosks.
+This sportsbook opened just after Greektown’s book and features several betting windows, video poker machines, wall-to-wall video screen, and self-service betting kiosks.
 MGM Grand president and chief operating officer David Tsai said: “Twenty years ago, MGM Resorts bet on the great City of Detroit with an $800m commitment to create the city’s first and only integrated luxury casino resort built from the ground up”.

 Revenue for the State